flutter/website/src/docs/cookbook/animation/opacity-animation.md

 ---
 title: Fade a widget in and out
 prev:
-  title: Animate the properties of a Container
+  title: Animate the properties of a container
   path: /docs/cookbook/animation/animated-container
 next:
-  title: Add a Drawer to a screen
+  title: Add a drawer to a screen
   path: /docs/cookbook/design/drawer
 ---

 UI developers often need to show and hide elements on screen.
 However, quickly popping elements on and off the screen can feel jarring to end users.
 Instead, fade elements in and out with an opacity animation to create a smooth experience.

-In Flutter, achieve by using the [`AnimatedOpacity`][] widget.

-## Directions
+The [`AnimatedOpacity`][] widget makes it easy to perform opacity animations.
+This recipe uses the following steps:

-  1. Create a box to fade in and out
+  1. Create a box to fade in and out.
-  2. Define a `StatefulWidget`
+  2. Define a `StatefulWidget`.
-  3. Display a button that toggles the visibility
+  3. Display a button that toggles the visibility.
-  4. Fade the box in and out
+  4. Fade the box in and out.

 ## 1. Create a box to fade in and out